clearlinux/clear-linux-documentation/source/clear-linux/get-started/compatibility-check.rst

          ./clear-linux-check-config.sh container

-   The script will print a list of test results similar to the output below.
+   The script prints a list of test results similar to the output below.
    All items should return a `SUCCESS` status.
 This example indicates the host's processor and EFI firmware support running |CL|.